Mohilpalav/computer-vision/README.md

 # computervision
-This project consists 3 parts:
+This project consists of 3 parts:

 ## Part 1
-Implementing low-level image filtering technique- Gaussian blur to an image.
+Implementing a low-level image filtering technique- Gaussian blur to an image.

 Procedure:
 1. Load an image file provided on the command line, and decompress it into a numpy array.
-2. Split the input image into 3 channels (R, G, B)
+2. Split the input image into 3 channels (R, G, B).
 3. Compute a two-dimensional isotropic Gaussian kernel.
 4. Convolve the Gaussian kernel with each channel of the image.
 5. Save the result.